opendistro/for-elasticsearch-docs/docs/elasticsearch/index-data.md

 }
 ```

-Note that the `_version` field of the document is incremented to 2.
-Use the `_version` field to keep track of how many times a document is updated.
+The document also has an incremented `_version` field.
+Use this field to keep track of how many times a document is updated.

-POST requests are made for partial updates to a document.
+POST requests make partial updates to documents.
 To altogether replace a document, use a PUT request:

 ```json
 PUT movies/_doc/1